GitEvil/e2e-testsuite-platform/README.md

 ## Setup for plugins

-Depending on your environment (administration or storefront) please create the following folder structure:
+Depending on your environment (administration or storefront) please create a folder structure:

 ```text
 Resources